-Membership and Finance Officer
+Finance, Membership and Cash First Officer

 Ashleigh is a Public Health Nutritionist (Anutr), with a background in community health promotion, who believes that everybody should have access to affordable and healthy food.
 Most recently, Ashleigh has worked with the Welcome Network project, collaborating with partners to focus on holistic approaches to food insecurity and improve accessibility to food and support.
-Ashleigh is currently supporting the co-development of 'cash first' referral leaflets in England, is responsible for IFAN's finance administration and running our members' map.
+Ashleigh is currently supporting the co-development of cash first referral leaflets in England, is responsible for IFAN's finance administration and running our members' map.
 She also helps with the day-to-day running of the organisation.